anarchivist/bclc-2014-presentation/presentation.md

 ![The Kansas Problem](images/map-4.png)

 <div role="note" class="note">
+Usually, this works well, except when it doesn't.
 One example of this is what I call the Kansas problem.
-If you look at the map, it suggests that there are nearly 500,000 records that are associated with Kansas.
+If you look at the map, it suggests that there are nearly 450,000 records that are associated with Kansas.
 However, very few (if any) of these items are about Kansas.
 So, why is this happening?
 Naturally, we discovered it was a bug in our process.
 The only spatial value being passed to us from the Hubs is "United States."